-When considering the NHS-academia interface, it is necessary to consider workforce requirements.
-To inform its wider project, the Academy of Medical Sciences is holding a one-day workshop to consider clinical academic research careers, leaders and innovators for the future.
+When considering how to enhance the NHS-academia interface, it is necessary to consider workforce requirements.
+To inform its wider project, the Academy of Medical Sciences held a one-day workshop to consider clinical academic research careers, leaders and innovators for the future.

-The workshop will convene key stakeholders from across industry, academia and the NHS to explore the current and future requirements for clinical academic careers.
-The meeting will reflect on how to develop researchers, leaders and innovators that are equipped with the necessary skills to meet emerging healthcare challenges, and to embrace advances in novel practises and technology.
+The workshop convened key stakeholders from across industry, academia and the NHS to explore the current and future requirements for clinical academic careers.
+The meeting explored how to develop researchers, leaders and innovators that are equipped with the necessary skills to meet emerging healthcare challenges, and to embrace advances in novel practises and technology.

-Chaired by the Academy’s Vice President (Clinical), Professor Paul Stewart FMedSci, the meeting will comprise a series of talks and breakout group discussions to consider the clinical academic career requirements for:
+Chaired by the Academy’s Vice President (Clinical), Professor Paul Stewart FMedSci, the meeting comprised a series of talks and breakout group discussions to consider the clinical academic career requirements for: